 Things to think about are the dimensions of the journal, whether you want the pages lined or not, do you want a journal with planning or checklist pages, and how many pages it has.
 Will it be used for journaling only or will the recipient also likely be using it for planning, making lists, sketching, scrapbooking, etc.

-If you are looking for a quality classic style writing journal there is of course the well-known Moleskine journals, but you’ll like find better paper quality (and lower prices) from a Minimalism Art journal or this one by Lemome.
+If you are looking for a quality classic style writing journal there is of course the well-known Moleskine journals, but you’ll likely find better paper quality from journals such as Rhodia Webnotebooks or this one by Lemome.

 If you are looking for a travel journal for a child, this notebook is one to consider.